-In 2010, Mercer performed an executive compensation study (the "Mercer Executive Compensation Review") which was presented to the Compensation Committee in October 2010.
-We used comparisons to the Peer Group and a review of the Mercer Executive Compensation Review to ensure that our executive compensation program for 2011 was competitive with the Peer Group and the market.
-The Compensation Committee generally seeks to target total executive compensation at or near the size-adjusted median total compensation of the group and allows business and individual performance to determine whether actual pay is above or below the median.
-The Compensation Committee believes that the Mercer Executive Compensation Review and a review of the Peer Group programs provide valuable information during the Compensation Committee's review and design of both named executive officer's overall compensation levels as well as individual components of compensation including the allocation of compensation between long-term and short-term compensation and cash and non-cash compensation.
-In November 2011, the Compensation Committee reviewed the Peer Group to assess its appropriateness as a benchmark for our comparison, and we expect to update the Peer Group in 2012 to reflect changes in the marketplace.
+In November 2011, Mercer performed an executive compensation study (the "Mercer Executive Compensation Review") which was presented to the Compensation Committee in March 2012.
+The Mercer Executive Compensation Review included comparisons to the Peer Group to ensure that our executive compensation program for 2012 was competitive with the group and our markets.
+The Compensation Committee generally seeks to target total executive compensation at or near the median total compensation of the Peer Group and allows business and individual performance to determine whether actual pay is above or below the median.
+The Compensation Committee believes that this review of Peer Group programs provides valuable information during the Compensation Committee's review and design of both named executive officer's overall compensation levels as well as individual components of compensation including the allocation of compensation between long-term and short-term compensation and cash and non-cash compensation.